limewallet/BarcodeScanner/README.md

 Note: the iOS source for this project includes a XCode Universal Static Library Project.
 _plugman_ currently doesn't support Library Project refs, so its been prebuilt as a fat library.
 Any updates to the Static Library Project should be committed with an updated library file (.a).
+This library is being using if the devices does not run iOS7, otherwise it uses the new API for scanning barcodes (AVCaptureMetaDataOutput).

 Note: the WP8 source does not include the ZXing.Net library, so it has to be included during installation.